Pagan Christmas: The Plants, Spirits, and Rituals at the Origins of Yuletide, by Christian Rätsch and Claudia Muller-Ebeling

 Despite its primary focus in the plants associated with the season, there are also a variety of other topics covered in this book.
 So, if you think “Oh, I’m not interested in plant lore.
 I’ll give this book a pass,” don’t do it.
 There is so much enrichment to be found between these covers it is difficult to convey.

-Since the authors are German, there is a heavy emphasis on their native traditions and folklore.
+As the authors are German, there is a heavy emphasis on their native traditions and folklore.
 They do not neglect the rest of the world, however, and draw from traditions as diverse as Native American (North, Central, and South), Nepali, Scandinavian, and other regions as well.

-Included amongst the various illustrations are some really marvellous woodcuts dating back to the medieval period; modern photographs, and illustrations of assorted commercially available products (past and present).
+Included amongst the various illustrations are some really marvellous woodcuts dating back to the medieval period, modern photographs, and illustrations of assorted commercially available products (past and present).
 My impression is that fully one third of this book consists of such illustrations, and that makes this volume even more useful.

 There are recipes included for incense, smoking mixtures, and such.
 There are also occasional sidebars giving interesting tidbits of history and lore.